citahub/cita-sdk-java/README.md

 ### Working with smart contract with nervosj wrapper
 Besides interacting with smart contracts by sending transactions with binary code, nervosj provides a tool to help to convert solidity contract to a Java class from which smart contracts can be deployed and called.

-Run `gradle shadowJar` to generate jars so that the tool can be found under `console/build/libs`.
+Download Nervosj jar flie from release page or run `gradle shadowJar` to generate jars so that the tool can be found under `console/build/libs`.
 Name of the tool is `console-version-all.jar`.

 Usage of console-version-all is shown below:
 ```